kagantmr/zuzu/README.md

 **Debug (GDB):**

-Terminal 1 — start QEMU in halted state waiting for a debugger:
+In one terminal, start QEMU in halted state waiting for a debugger:
 ```bash
 make debug
 ```

-Terminal 2 — attach:
+In another, attach GDB:
 ```bash
 arm-none-eabi-gdb build/zuzu.elf
 (gdb) set architecture armv7